Pathgather/pulsey/README.md

 NEXT FEATURES (no additions allowed!)
-Completed: 0/16
+Completed: 2/17

-- detect if next pulse is offscreen and animate document scroll to it
-- find next dot correctly in cases where data-ps-step was set, and fallback if steps do not have them set (perhaps the orderedStep option is set to false if upon looping through the ps-anchors array no data-ps-step attribute is found)
+- give users option for Tooltip component to animate between dots, in addition to current version (UniTooltip)
+- option for dots to be hidden

 - tooltips recognize whether they are overflowing the screen and reposition themselves automatically, unless user decides to turn this functionality off
-- give users option for Tooltip component to animate between dots, in addition to current version.
-- option for dots to be ordered, unordered, or hidden
-- basic optional welcome screen with customizable header, message, button, etc.
+- basic optional welcome screen and finish screen with customizable header, message, button, etc.
 - progress/step badges and/or progress bar
 - option to nav by keyboard
 - detect if no dots are left, and show "finish" in place of "next" in the next button